LeandervanAarde26/FinFinder/README.md

 5. Once in the App, run  ```ng serve --open``` to compile in the browser.

 6. Go Clone the FinFinder server on my  <a href="https://github.com/LeandervanAarde/FinFinderServer">Github</a> and run
-    ```npm i ``` to install all the dependancies.
+    ```npm i ```
+    NOTE:  to install all the dependancies.
 Access to the Mongo is restricted and will only be given access to upon request.
 </br>
  </br>